galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ![docs](/mythical-angular/images/cd-docs.png)

-As you can see the documentation is not helpful at all.
-Even if you follow the [Change detection usage](https://angular.io/api/core/ChangeDetectorRef#usage-notes) links still it's not enough.
-In this case it's good to try using external sources to learn how it works.
+As you can see, the documentation is not helpful at all.
+Even if you follow the [Change detection usage](https://angular.io/api/core/ChangeDetectorRef#usage-notes) links, it's not enough.
+In this case, it's good to try using external sources to learn how it works.

 ## Testing app